adobe/aepsdk-edge-ios/Documentation/Tutorials/edge-send-event-tutorial.md

 ### 3. Update tutorial app code to enable Edge features
 There are three files to update to enable the Edge extensions' features.
 Thankfully, all of the code changes are contained in block comments like the Podfile so only a few changes have to be made!

-1. Select the dropdown chevron next to `EdgeTutorialAppStart` in the left-side navigation panel to open the project.
+1. Select the dropdown chevron next to `EdgeTutorialApp` in the left-side navigation panel to open the project.
-2. Select the dropdown chevron next to `EdgeTutorialAppStart` to open the directory holding the code files.
+2. Select the dropdown chevron next to `EdgeTutorialApp` to open the directory holding the code files.
 3. Select the `AppDelegate.swift` file.
 4. First update the `ENVIRONMENT_FILE_ID` value to the mobile property ID published in the first section.
    - See how to get your mobile property ID in the instructions for [getting the mobile property ID](#getting-the-mobile-property-id).